EPA Handing Off Cleanup Duties at Contaminated Sites in Libby, Montana

 Under the new plan, the EPA is required to review the effectiveness of the cleanup every five years.

-The plan requires Libby and surrounding areas to maintain a database of properties not inspected by the EPA.
-Starting next year, residents must inform the Asbestos Resource Program before doing ay excavating, landscaping, and interior or exterior demolition.
+By handing off the plan, Libby and surrounding areas will maintain a database of properties not inspected by the EPA.
+Starting next year, residents must inform the Asbestos Resource Program before doing any excavating, landscaping, and interior or exterior demolition.

 The project manager of the Libby Asbestos Superfund Oversight Committee for the Department of Environmental Quality predicts this phase of the project will last at least 30 years.